View Austin Ten Cate's Obituary on journaltimes.com and share memories

 February 3, 1983 – September 11, 2019

-CHICAGO, IL (formerly of Racine) – Austin Scott Ten Cate, age 36; loving son of Scott and Dianne Ten Cate; dear brother of Amy (Chad) Thur and Ryan Ten Cate; and beloved grandson of Stanley & Shirley Ten Cate and the late Hilbert & Myrtle Lueneburg; passed away totally unexpectedly at his home in Chicago on Wednesday, September 11, 2019 after feeling ill for a few days prior.
+CHICAGO, IL (formerly of Racine) - Austin Scott Ten Cate, age 36, passed away unexpectedly at his home in Chicago on Wednesday, September 11, 2019 after falling ill a few days prior.

-A Celebration of Life will be held at Draeger-Langendorf Funeral Home on Saturday, September 21, 2019 at 5:00 pm.
+A Celebration of Life will be held at Draeger-Langendorf Funeral Home on Saturday, September 21, 2019 at 5:00 pm with Rev. Dr. Warren D. Williams officiating.
 A memorial dinner will follow.
-Visitation will be in the funeral home on Saturday from 3:00 – 5:00 pm.
+Visitation will be in the funeral home on Saturday from 3:00 - 5:00 pm.
+In memory of Austin, donations to one's favorite charity have been suggested.
+In addition, please keep Austin's legacy alive by offering a kind deed, spreading love and being compassionate.

-Please see Wednesday's newspaper or visit the funeral home website for the complete obituary.

 DRAEGER-LANGENDORF FUNERAL HOME & CREMATORY